-God has a wise purpose for everything He allows.
-Knowing the controversy homosexuality would cause in the modern church, God inspired Samuel to record David’s unambiguous statement about his loving partnership with Jonathan so we would know that God blesses and sanctifies gay relationships which are within the Biblical moral framework - committed, faithful, noncultic.
+God has a wise purpose for everything He allows and for everything He included in the Bible.
+Knowing the controversy homosexuality would cause in the modern church, God inspired Samuel to record David's unambiguous statement about his loving partnership with Jonathan so we would know that God blesses and sanctifies gay relationships and gay marriages which are within the biblical moral framework - committed, faithful, noncultic.

 Biblical Analogies for Gay Marriage